Our staff will respond to your query promptly and provide detailed information to your questions.

 The day starts with a spectacular 2-hour fjord cruise from Flåm to the tiny fjord village of Gudvangen.
 Enjoy the magnificent views of the Aurlandsfjord & the Næroyfjord - a UNESCO World Heritage Site.
-In Gudvangen you change to the connecting bus to Voss, taking you through the beautiful Stalheim canyon with the Stalheimskleiven hairpin road (May to September).
-In Voss you change to a train that takes you to Bergen.
+The boat docks in Gudvangen, and from there the journey continues by bus through charming villages and scenic winter landscape.
+The bus will arrive in Voss, where you continue the tour by train on the Bergen Railway.

 Travel times for the complete journey:

 Fjord Cruise Flåm-Gudvangen: approx. 2 hours

 Train Voss-Bergen: approx. 1 hour